-- Be able to describe the need for tracking and identifying the root causes of deviation or failure.
+- Describe the need for tracking and identifying the root causes of deviation or failure.

-- Review the basic principles, properties, and application of Probability Theory.
+- Use the principles, properties, and application of Probability Theory.

-- Learn about Sample Sizes and Confidence Intervals and Limits, and how they influence the accuracy of your analysis.
+- Perform accurate analysis after learning about sample sizes and confidence intervals and limits, and how they influence the accuracy of your analysis.

 - Explore different methods and easy algorithms for forecasting future results and to reduce current and future risk.